Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-Key Establishment can be realised by making use of only symmetric-key cryptographic primitives.
-Indeed, the combination of a symmetric-key encryption scheme with a symmetric-key authentication scheme allows one to build a Key Establishment primitive.
-Provided that a secret key is previously shared, symmetrically, by Alice and Bob, one can use a symmetric-key cipher to encrypt a message that will constitute the secret key for the key distribution protocol (this message can be random or not).
-Part of the previously shared symmetric key material can also be used to symmetrically compute (on Alice's side) and check (on Bob's side) a message authentication tag.
-Key Establishment based on symmetric-key cryptographic primitives are always based on a pre-established symmetric secret, needed for authentication.
-In this sense, they only allow {\it Key Expansion} more than {\it Key Establishment}.
+Secret key agreement can be realized by using solely symmetric-key cryptographic primitives.
+For example, the combination of a symmetric-key encryption scheme with a symmetric-key authentication scheme allows one to build a secret key agreement primitive.
+Provided that an initial small secret key is previously shared, symmetrically, by Alice and Bob, they can use a symmetric cipher to encrypt messages.
+These messages (that can consist of random bit strings or not) will constitute the next keys that can be shared securely between Alice and Bob.
+The initially shared symmetric key material can be used to symmetrically compute (on Alice's side) and check (on Bob's side) a message authentication tag, and thus guarantee the authenticity of the newly distributed secret keys.
+As we shall see, $\mathrm{O(log}\, n)$ bits of secret keys are sufficient to authenticate $n$ bits of messages in this context.
+It is thus only necessary to pre-share a small initial quantity of secret keys, used for authentication to perform secret key agreement with symmetric primitives, therefore, only small initial secret keys are needed.
+One has to call such secret key agreement schemes {\it secret key expansion} schemes more than {\it secret key establishment} schemes.